Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • Diffuse;

-• bullous(focal) form of pulmonary emphysema;
+• bullous(focal) form pulmonary emphysema;

-The chronic form develops after the patient has suffered acute emphysema, often during the course of the disease with obstructive bronchitis.
+The chronic form develops after the patient has suffered acute emphysema, often during the course of the disease obstructive bronchitis.
 The acute course of the disease is characterized by:

-• Strong dyspnea wheezing at rest;
+• Strong dyspnea with wheezing at rest;

 • panting when breathing;